 I preserve applesauce by both canning and freezing.
 Our favorite is the frozen because it tastes more like freshly made applesauce.
 Plus, we love the treat of eating it when it’s just slightly thawed.
 It’s so deliciously refreshing!
 But of course frozen applesauce also takes up a lot of freezer space, so I also end up canning applesauce too.
 Really, it’s quite tasty as well and it tastes about 1,000 times better than bought applesauce, for sure!

 Want to learn how to can applesauce or freeze applesauce yourself?
-I’ll be happy to walk you through the process of doing both.
+Let me walk you through the process of doing both.

 THE SUPPLIES YOU’LL NEED:

-* Apples –– 3 lbs. (approx. 6 to 8 apples) of apples will give you approximately 1 qt. of applesauce
+- Apples (3 lbs., approx. 6 to 8 apples, of apples will give you around 1 qt. of applesauce)

-* Freezer safe containers- we love these BPA free freezer boxes (if you plan to freeze your applesauce)
+– we love these BPA free freezer boxes, perfect if you plan to freeze your applesauce

-* Small pan to boil jar lids in
+- Small kettle to boil jar lids in

 (If you are new to canning and need to buy both the jar lifter and a funnel, it’s cheaper to get this Ball Canning Utensil Set.)